 Being person-friendly as a competitive advantage

-Companies like have led the way in attracting new workers during the labor shortage by offering a combination of sustained high wages, better benefits, and improved flexibility.
+Companies like these have led the way in attracting new workers during the labor shortage by offering a combination of sustained high wages, better benefits, and improved flexibility.
 Essentially, it all comes down to how person-friendly an organization is.
 It’s this that’s set to offer the competitive edge moving forward.
 For Jeanne Meister, founder of the Future Workplace, this friendliness begins with looking after your staff: “These days, wellness programs are some the most important criteria for employees looking for a new job.

 This means that employers need to start looking differently at their overall package of benefits, including benefits related to the financial and mental health of their staff.
 And it works too: 87% of employees say that they take health and wellbeing packages into account when choosing an employer.
 Meanwhile 45% of employees state that they would stay with an employer longer as the result of a good wellness program.

 👉 If you want to learn how exactly to improve the mental health of your employees, you can read this article for tips or this article about sustainable employability.
 Read on to learn why a focus on mental health will help you attract new talent.